The big news: Hardik Patel’s aide says BJP offered Rs 1 crore to cross over, and 9 other top stories

 A look at the headlines right now:

-- Patidar movement leader claims he was offered Rs 1 crore to join BJP: The convenor of the Patidar Anamat Andolan Samiti, Narendra Patel, alleged that a former key aide of Hardik Patel had offered him the money.
+- Patidar movement leader claims he was offered Rs 1 crore to join BJP: ‘Offering lollipops, fulfilling nothing,’ Patidar leader Nikhil Sawani said as he quit BJP.

-- India beat Malaysia 2-1 to win third Asia Cup title in hockey: Manpreet Singh’s men won the match 2-1, banishing memories of a painful loss to South Korea in the final four years ago.
+- Rajasthan Assembly adjourned after Congress protests against Ordinance: A lawyer challenged the Ordinance in the High Court, while the Editors Guild of India said it was an ‘instrument to harass the media’.

-- Imminent task is to deal with North Korea, says Japan PM Shinzo Abe after projected landslide win: A ‘super majority’ would allow Abe to introduce changes in the country’s constitution to strengthen its military.
+- Japan PM Shinzo Abe’s ruling coalition retains two-thirds majority in Lower House: Imminent task is to deal with North Korea, Abe said.

 - Rakesh Asthana named special director of CBI: He was a part of the teams that investigated the Godhra train burning case and the fodder scam.